-The AMC shall declare a separate NAV for the Direct Plan.
 The NAV of the Segregated Portfolio shall be declared on daily basis.

 For other details such as policies w.r.t computation of NAV, rounding off, investment in foreign securities, procedure in case of delay in disclosure of NAV etc. refer to SAI.